pypa/packaging.python.org/source/overview.rst

 necessity.

 In all these cases, it makes sense to work backwards, from the framework's packaging and deployment story.
-Frameworks wrap the technologies outlined in the rest of the guide, and can make your production experience easier and more reliable.
+Some frameworks include a deployment system which wraps the technologies outlined in the rest of the guide.
+In these cases, you'll want to defer to your framework's packaging guide for the easiest and most reliable production experience.

+If you ever wonder how these platforms and frameworks work under the hood, you can always read the sections beyond.

 Service platforms
 *****************

-If you're developing a "Platform-as-a-Service" or "PaaS" like Heroku or Google App Engine, you are going to want to follow their respective packaging guides.
+If you're developing for a "Platform-as-a-Service" or "PaaS" like Heroku or Google App Engine, you are going to want to follow their respective packaging guides.

 * Heroku
 * Google App Engine
 * PythonAnywhere
 * OpenShift
+* "Serverless" frameworks like Zappa

 In all these setups, the platform takes care of packaging and deployment, as long as you follow their patterns.
 Most software does